Welcome to today's edition of the Rush 24-7 podcast.

 They may not be able to control the outcome of the game, but the things they were control of, there wasn't going to be any promotion of divisive issues.

-And yet, who did they bring out to read the preamble of the Declaration of Independence, none other than noted communist Harry Belafonte.
+And yet, who did they bring out to read the preamble of the Declaration of Independence?

-And I'm sitting there, and I'm watching this, and they bring Harry Belafonte, and I'm saying, what in the world is this?
+And I'm sitting there and I'm watching this, and they bring Harry Belafonte out.

-Of all people, Harry Belafonte thinks Cuba is paradise on Earth.
+Of all people, Harry Belafonte thinks Cuba is paradise on earth.

-Harry Harry Belafonte is part of the Black Lives Matter organism, which this judge in Seattle, by the way, is very sympathetic to, by the way.
+Harry Belafonte is part of the Black Lives Matter organism, which this judge in Seattle, by the way, is very sympathetic to, by the way.

-This guy is a bigoted hate monger with a rich history of singing the praises of communism and bananas.
+And Harry Belafonte starts reading, this guy is a bigoted hate monger with a rich history of singing the praises of communism and bananas and communist dictators.

 And somehow somebody thought this would help the country unify after Donald Trump supposedly divided it.